 I know that earlier versions of some tools either work better or keep your site stable.
 However, I cannot stress enough the importance of keeping your plugins and themes updated when possible to avoid security issues.

 If you are downgrading WordPress plugins and themes because of a bad new release, keep your eye on developer fixes.
-Sometimes they catch problems in the same day.
+Sometimes they catch problems on the same day.

 How often do you use plugins that haven’t been upgraded in more than a year?
 Have you used an older WordPress theme because you liked the way it looked?